EdBarrancos/FileSorter/doc/development_documentation.md

 I want the rules to have some sort of syntax

-I also want to try to learn a new programming language, I have chosen Rust
+I also want to try to learn a new programming language, I have chosen ~~Rust~~ Python.
+I'm not actually new to Python, but I wanted to try out functional prgramming and doing that whilst learning a new language seemed a little bit overwhelming

 I would also like it to be able to download it as a "zsh_package"?
 Not sure if that is a thing, but we will see